-Just shy of 300 km one way, this is the not-to-be-missed road trip in Alberta.
+Just shy of 300 km one way, this is one of the not-to-be-missed road trips in Alberta.
 It can be done in as little as four hours but linger on this drive and take four days instead.
+It’s Canada’s most scenic drive!

 Spend a night in Lake Louise, more if you have time.
 There’s enough hiking in the area to keep you busy for weeks.
 Consider a night at the Lodge on Bow Lake.

 The lodge is rustic but the views of the Bow and Crowfoot Glaciers are spectacular.
 Plan to stop at the Columbia Icefields.
 Take a glacier tour.
 Do one of the beautiful short hikes along the Icefields Parkway (Wilcox Pass is a standout) and spend the night watching the sun setting over the Icefields.

 Other highlights on this road trip include stunning mountain landscapes for the entire drive, Peyto Lake, Mistaya Canyon, Bow Pass, Sunwapta Falls, Athabasca Falls, the area around Saskatchewan River and of course the wildlife – should you see it.

 This road trip in Alberta can be done in a long day, but there are several options where you could night over – or shorten the drive.
 It’s approximately a 350 km loop.

 You can do the drive in either direction.
 If you start early in the morning it’s beautiful as you head south out of Calgary to Turner Valley and Longview.
 Watch for deer sprinting out in front of your car once you turn onto Highway 541.